 The present value of the defined benefit plan liability is calculated by reference to the future salaries of members.
-As such, an increase in the salary of the members more than assumed level will increase the plan's liability.
+As such, an increase in the salary of the members more than the level assumed that will increase the plan's liability.